 By Derek Farr

 We don’t just eat on our Main Salmon trips, we feast.
-Hearty breakfasts, big lunches, delicious dinners and sumptuous deserts are staples of our river expeditions.
-We also bring snacks, appetizers and soft drinks to ward off the first pangs of hunger.
+Hearty breakfasts, big lunches, delicious dinners and sumptuous desserts are staples of our river expeditions.
+We also bring snacks, appetizers, and soft drinks to ward off the first pangs of hunger.

 I often think about this dichotomy as I’m baking, pan searing, barbequing, boiling, stirring, peeling, chopping or assembling our rich meals.
 But it really strikes me as we’re eating.
 How do sheep subsist on such meager rations?
 I glance to my plate; it’s stacked with high-vitamin fruits and vegetables, high-protein meats, high-energy carbohydrates and refined sugars.
 Then I glance to the sheep on the opposite shore; they’re eating desiccated plants.
 What’s more, I’ll be ready for another rich meal in a few hours.
 The sheep will never eat such rich food.
 How on Earth do they survive?

 Then one day, I ran across an interesting statistic: the human brain is 2 percent of our total body weight, yet it consumes 20 to 30 percent of our calories.
 Translation: our brains are a terrible liability in a vast, rocky, food-scarce environment.
 On the other hand, bighorn sheep have never been known for their smarts.
 Their small brains use much, much less energy, which is an asset in the steep canyons of the Salmon River.
 The tradeoff is obvious.
 Humans take credit for Plato and Shakespeare and sheep score a zero for intellectual prowess.
 However, the Bighorn’s power comes from a finely tuned ability to survive indefinitely in a brutal environment.